with

 Spellings, Maths, Times Tables and English.

 Evidence shows that practising little and often enables learning to be transferred from the short term to the long term memory.
-Therefore, we suggest 5 minutes a day on each area.
-Children can receive up to 20 Dojo Points a week if they stay in the 'Green Zone'.
+Therefore, we suggest 5 minutes a day.
+School homework policy expectations are that children access Doodle Maths, Doodle Times and Doodle Spell each week.
+Doodle English is there for any children who wish to use it but is only optional.
+Children can receive Dojo Points weekly if they stay in the 'Green Zone'.

 Our BIG QUESTION is: